syncfusion-content/winui-docs/winui/SegmentedControl/Selection.md

 ## SelectionChanged event

-The `SelectionChanged` event will occur once selection process has been completed for the selected item in the Segmented Control.
-The `SegmentSelectionChangedEventArgs` has the following values which provides information for SelectionChanged event:
+The `SelectionChanged` event is triggered, once the selection process has been completed for the selected item in the Segmented Control.
+The `SegmentSelectionChangedEventArgs` has the following values, which provides information for SelectionChanged event:

-* `NewValue`: Gets the new value of `SelectedItem` has been assigned to the SegmentedControl.
+* `NewValue`: Gets the new value of `SelectedItem` that has been assigned to the SegmentedControl.
-* `OldValue`: Gets the old value of `SelectedItem` has been assigned to the SegmentedControl.
+* `OldValue`: Gets the old value of `SelectedItem` that has been assigned to the SegmentedControl.

 {% highlight C# %}